arkwright/vim-whiplash/README.md

 ### Project Name Tab-Autocompletion

-The `Whiplash` invocation command supports tab-autocompletion of project names.
+The `:Whiplash` invocation command supports tab-autocompletion of project names.
 It will complete partially-entered project names if a matching project is found in the directory specified by `g:WhiplashProjectsDir`.